JosefGisis/programming-practices-for-productivity/README.md

     When troubleshooting a problem, try not to make more than one change at a time as it may obfuscate the cause of the bug.
 By controlling changes, you can easily track what works and what doesn't.

+-   ## Make Meaningful changes.

+    If you are unsure how to proceed, focus on the most meaningful change you can make right now instead of focusing on low-hanging fruit.
+The most meaningful change may be the most daunting part of the problem, but once you tackle it, everything else may fall in place.

 -   ## Stop and Think.

     Pride and irritation clouds your judgement.
 Rather than attempting to storm the fortress again and again, stop, back-off, and try to calmly assess the situation.